 OESC calculates employer contribution rates using the information provided in an employer's quarterly wage reports, as well as the state's current experience factor (50%) and conditional factor (D).
 The rate calculation involves dividing the benefit wage charges (BWC) into the timely taxable wages to create a benefit wage ratio.
 That ratio is then used to calculate the employer's contribution rate using the Rate Table in the Oklahoma Employment Security Act (last 2 pages).

-Example - Benefit wage charge amount of $10,000 divided by the amount of timely taxable wages of $300,000 ends up with a benefit wage charge ratio of 3.3%.
+Example - Benefit wage charge amount of $10,000 divided by the amount of timely taxable wages of $300,000 ends up with a benefit wage ratio of 3.3%.
 The $10,000 is 3.3% of the $300,000.
-The benefit wage ratio is then used to calculate the contribution rate according to the table in the Oklahoma Employment Security Act, which for 2021 comes to a contribution rate of 2.8%.
+The benefit wage ratio is then referenced on the Rate Table in the Oklahoma Employment Security Act, using the state's current experience factor (50%) and conditional factor (D), which shows a contribution rate of 2.8% (for 2021).

 More information about contribution rates, and the various factors that go into it by viewing article 3 of the Oklahoma Employment Security Act.